 Code language: PHP (php)

-So, as you can see here, we can write all definitions without actual initialization using a closure.
-Later, when needed, use it with a simple assignment as ‘$logger = $logClosure()’.
+As you can see here, we can write all definitions without actual initialization using a closure.
+Later, when needed, we can use it with a simple assignment: ‘$logger = $logClosure()’.

 Using External Variable inside closure:

-As the closure body only be executed on demand, passing some external value/variable is a little different.
-You will have to use a new ‘using’ keyword for this on PHP closure function definition.
+The closure body can only be executed on demand, so passing some external value/variable is slightly different.
+It would be best to use a new ‘using’ keyword on the PHP closure function definition.
 Let’s see another example:

 $someValue = "sample external data";